term7/RaspberryPi-USB-Privacy-Gadget/README.md

 edns-packet-max=1232
 ```

-Finally, make sure that *stubby* is used globally on all outward facing network interfaces:<br>
+Finally, make sure that *unbound* is used globally on all outward facing network interfaces:<br>
 `sudo nano /etc/dhcpcd.conf`

 Insert at the end: